Skip to content

 April to June: refile season

-30 April: TRC renewal in some countries lines up with the financial year.
+30 April: renewal in some countries lines up with the financial year.
 UAE, UK, Singapore TRCs are calendar-year, so April refile depends on whether your tax authority issues annual or rolling certificates.

 July: the ITR cliff